Dantheyman/IPS-Image-processing-system-/README.md

 The system can currently be used to train a model to detect trees, as well as automatically creating datasets and creating annotations.

+## Models
+This system utilizes several models, firstly Sam2 segmentation and pre existing YOLOv8 detection models.
+They are not included in this repo and need to be downloaded/sourced separately

+## Machine assumption
+In the current system its expected that DMS and IPS are on the same machine, to allow separately, model and dataset interactions will need to be changed.